marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "characterScript function", "countBy function"}}

-The dominant direction is the direction of a majority of the characters which have a script associated with them.
+The dominant direction is the direction of a majority of the characters that have a script associated with them.
 The `characterScript` and `countBy` functions defined earlier in the chapter are probably useful here.